LibreEngineer/LuaCAM/README.md

 # LuaCAM
-Use Lua to generate G-Codes.
+Use Lua as an IR language to generate G-Codes.
 Provides GUI and minimal geometry kernel in C.

 ## TODO